adamralph/scriptcs-nancy/README.md

 The easiest way to write a custom bootstrapper is to inherit from `DefaultNancyPackBootstrapper` as show in [this example](https://github.com/adamralph/scriptcs-nancy/blob/master/src/sample/start2.csx).

-At the very least, your bootstrapper must provide a way to register modules since Nancy's built in auto registration does not work in the scriptcs environment. `DefaultNancyPackBootstrapper` disables auto registration using the [recommended method](https://github.com/NancyFx/Nancy/wiki/Bootstrapper#ignoring-assemblies-when-using-autoregister).
-Instead of using auto registration, `DefaultNancyPackBootstrapper` accepts an array of assemblies in its constructor which it searches for modules in addition to searching your script.
+### Registering dependencies

-For more info on bootstrapping, see the [docs](https://github.com/NancyFx/Nancy/wiki/Bootstrapper).
+Nancy's built in auto registration does not work in the scriptcs environment.
+To register dependencies you need to provide a custom bootstrapper (see above) which [manually registers your dependencies](https://github.com/NancyFx/Nancy/wiki/Bootstrapping-nancy#part-2---manually-registering-dependencies "Manually Registering Dependencies") as shown in [this example](https://github.com/adamralph/scriptcs-nancy/blob/master/src/sample/start2.csx).

 ### Managing the host yourself